 13. The proposed development is not to create ponding nuisances and/or concentration of stormwater flows to adjoining properties.
+The drainage investigation required by a condition of the Development Permit is to address this item.

 Minimum Fill and Floor Levels